 The following example is not applicable to all designs, but demonstrates what can be done with hierarchy.
 DSP designs generally allow latency to be added to the design.
-This allows registers to be added to them to be optimized for performance.
+This allows registers to be added to them to implement a higher clock frequency design.
 In addition, registers can be used to increase placement flexibility.
 This is important because at high clock frequency, signals cannot traverse the die in one clock cycle.
 Adding registers can allow hard-to-reach areas to be used.
 The following figure shows how effective hierarchy planning results in faster timing closure.